 1. MAKE THE WOODEN BEADS

-The beads were cut at random sizes, about 1" to 2".
-Although, I used a stopper (1-1/2") for the square section.
+The beads were cut randomly, about 1" to 2", although I used a stopper (1-1/2") for the square section.

 | MAKITA 12 in.
 Dual-Bevel Sliding Compound Miter Saw | |